ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/discovery.md

     src: '/static/img/docs/guides/makeyourpagediscoverable.jpg'
     width: 566
     height: 314
-    alt: Make your page discoverable
+    alt: Make your pages discoverable
   text: Learn how search engines find out that there is an AMP version of your site.
   label: Learn more
 ---